cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 // PCF: Provider Chain Function
 // Utility method
 function CreateConsumerClient(p: SpawnConsumerChainProposal) {
-  // check that a client for this chain does not exist if p.chainId IN chainToClient.Keys() {
+  // check that no other consumer chain with the same chain ID exists if p.chainId IN chainToClient.Keys() {
+    // ignore governance proposal
     return
   }

   // set consumer chain initial validator set, i.e.,
   // the validator set is the same as the validator set
-  // from own consensus state at current height ownConsensusState = getConsensusState(getCurrentHeight()) initialValSet = ownConsensusState.validatorSet
+  // from own consensus state at current height
+  //
+  // TODO: ownConsensusState.validatorSet VS consensusState.nextValidatorsHash
+  //       specify which validator set is used as the initial val set ownConsensusState = getConsensusState(getCurrentHeight()) initialValSet = ownConsensusState.validatorSet